partiql/partiql-beamline/partiql-beamline-book/src/basics/core-concepts.md

 ## Stochastic Processes

-At the heart of PartiQL Beamline lies the concept of **stochastic processes** - mathematical models that describe systems appearing to vary randomly over time.
+At the heart of PartiQL Beamline lies the concept of [**stochastic processes**](https://en.wikipedia.org/wiki/Stochastic_process) — mathematical models that describe systems appearing to vary randomly over time.

 ### What is a Stochastic Process?

-A stochastic process is a collection of random variables indexed by time or space.
+A stochastic process is a collection of [random variables](https://en.wikipedia.org/wiki/Random_variable) indexed by time or space.
 In simpler terms, it's a way to model how things change randomly over time while still following certain patterns or rules.

 **Real-world examples:**
 - Stock prices over time